alis-lang/alis/docs/spec.md

 - `debug` - whether building in debug mode or not.
 - `stackTrace` - only available in `$debug`.
 Gives a stack trace.
 - `err(str)` - Emits error as a compiler error

+# Debugging

+These should only be used for debugging.

+- `rtWrite(T...)` - prints parameters, at runtime. **Only for debugging Alis itself.
+May not be available in final version**
-- `writeln(T...)` - prints parameters.
-Only for debugging Alis itself.
+- `rtWriteln(T...)` - prints parameters, at runtime. **Only for debugging Alis itself.
+May not be available in final version**
+- `ctWriteln(T...)` - prints parameters, at compile time.

 # Arithmetic Operations